sdaqo/anipy-cli/README.md

 You can change your seasonals.txt path in `config.py`

 ### Config File

+You can get the path to your config file with `anipy-cli -c`

 Change `config.py` if you want any of the options given there changed.

 # Features